voschezang/coding-handbook/organization-structure.md

 These chains can intersect, based on the types of components in an organization.
+Ownership and responsibility of the whole value chain may be implicit.

 ![feature-functional-teams](img/feature-functional-teams.png)

+Note the similarity of these patterns to [choreography and orchestration](programming-patterns.md).